About my workshops

 Using brainstorming, respectful challenges and group smarts, we’ll list all of the reasons 'why not' and let them dangle there, while we get on with consolidating your 'why'.

 Well gather enough content to last for months and tap into a template to write your first blog, and the next one and the next … Then we’ll create your schedule for the rest of the year.

 Because from little blogs big things grow.
 (Thanks, Paul and Kev.)
 Blogs:

 - Help us learn to write succinctly

-And last, but by no means least, collate a year’s blogs together and you’ve got a series of articles for your industry journal or the first draft of your very own book!
+And last, but by no means least, collate a year’s blogs and you’ve got a series of articles for your industry's journal or the first draft of your very own book!

-Blogs and Beyond! is suitable for people of all levels of business and writing experience, from entrepreneurs with a business idea to practitioners of many years.
+Blogs & Beyond is suitable for people of all levels of business and writing experience, from entrepreneurs with a business idea to practitioners of many years.
 If you’re not actually writing yet, this will set you on track.

 Want an active, fun and empowering start to your business-writing phase?
-Blogs and Beyond! is it.
-For linking in code blocks: Contact us for more information or to book on the next course.
+Blogs & Beyond is it.